a-hussein/cubeAI/notes/next_steps.md

     ~~- we should then incorporate a `cross_solver.py` which uses Cube to solve cross~~ ~~- and then make a`engine_solver.py` which contains the TreeNode~~

+- make this project more OOP
+    ~~- currently there is one class in cube_representation, make it multiple classes~~
+    - potentially move these classes to different scripts
+    - there is a lot of reused code in these scripts, make functions and reuse instead

 - after restructuring files, align solvers work well and review codebase
 - make files more oop based